-Readiness and Range Preservation Initiative submitted to Congress in April 2002.16 In addition to the exemption from the Migratory Bird Treaty Act, the House had proposed modifications to the Endangered Species Act, and a targeted exemption from the Wilderness Act, which were not adopted in conference.
-(Refer to page 20 for further discussion.)
-Oversight of the issue of environmental encroachment will likely continue in the 108th Congress, as DOD continues to balance military readiness needs with requirements to comply with environmental laws.
+DOD submitted its RRPI to Congress again in the spring of 2003, and it has been subject to debate in FY2004 defense authorization legislation.
+Oversight of the issue of environmental encroachment will likely continue in the future, as DOD continues to balance military readiness needs with requirements to comply with environmental laws.